Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ### Falcon Exploration

+🚩 While flying in the Falcon, you may encounter Doom Gaze.
+Do not deal any damage to him until you are ready to kill him in one encounter, otherwise you will be locked out of [N.o...e.s.c.a.p.e...!
+(10)](https://retroachievements.org/achievement/6801).
+Smoke Bombs and Warp can be used to flee immediately.

 After finishing Darill's Tomb, the rest of the World of Ruin can be completed in any order.
 As with the Blackjack, party members can be changed by talking to them on the airship.
 The game takes you straight to Maranda, but there are some easy collectibles we can get that will make other sections of the game easier (especially for LLG runs).

 ✅**Magicite 15 out of 26**